Credit Scoring

-The most widely used credit scores are FICO scores, which were developed by Fair Isaac & Company, Inc. Your FICO score ranges from 350 (high risk) to 850 (low risk).
-We've written more on FICO here.
+The most commonly used credit scores are called FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
+The FICO score ranges from 350 (high risk) to 850 (low risk).
+For details on FICO, read more here.

-Credit scores only take into account the information in your credit reports.
-They never take into account your income, savings, down payment amount, or factors like gender, race, nationality or marital status.
+Your credit score is a direct result of your history of repayment.
+They don't consider income or personal characteristics.
 Fair Isaac invented FICO specifically to exclude demographic factors.
-"Profiling" was as bad a word when these scores were invented as it is now.
-Credit scoring was invented as a way to consider solely that which was relevant to a borrower's willingness to repay the lender.
+"Profiling" was as bad a word when FICO scores were first invented as it is in the present day.
+Credit scoring was invented as a way to consider only what was relevant to a borrower's likelihood to pay back the lender.

 Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
-Your score is calculated from the good and the bad of your credit report.
-Late payments will lower your score, but establishing or reestablishing a good track record of making payments on time will improve your score.
+Your score results from positive and negative information in your credit report.
+Late payments count against your score, but a consistent record of paying on time will improve it.

-To get a credit score, borrowers must have an active credit account with at least six months of payment history.
-This history ensures that there is enough information in your report to generate a score.
-If you don't meet the criteria for getting a credit score, you may need to work on a credit history before you apply for a mortgage.
+Your report should contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This history ensures that there is enough information in your report to calculate a score.
+If you don't meet the minimum criteria for getting a credit score, you might need to work on a credit history before you apply for a mortgage.

 At AmeriBest Mortgage, we answer questions about Credit reports every day.
 Call us: 3217777277.